mac-comp240/activities_asm_basics/README.md

 rule uses the -S compiler option to force the generation of a `.s` file, using the `.c` fileas the source

 The second rule will trigger any time a `.c` file is modified, **if** the `.d` file is listed as a prerequisite somewhere.
 The rule  does three things: it compiles the program, it runs `objdump` to generate the disassembled assembly file, and it removes the executable (you could remove that line if you want to be able to run the executable).

 **Limitations:** As it is, this won't work for our code example, because we need to give two `.c` files to the compiler.
 But we'll fix that later.

 **The `files` target:** This target makes the specified assembly code files by triggering other targets above it.
 Use this as your main `make` target.
 Right now, it only seeks to make `swap.s`, but we'll modify it later to make other files.

-**The `clean` target:** We've seen the `clean` target before; in this case it removes all backup files, all .s files, all .d files, and any .64d files that might be created along the way
+**The `clean` target:** We've seen the `clean` target before; in this case it removes all backup files, all .s files, all .d files, and any .64d files that might be created along the way.

 ### Task 3: Reading Assembly